{{flagHref}}

 Frequently Asked Questions

-Are ceramics always brittle?
+Are all ceramics brittle?

-How does boron nitride differ from graphite?
+How does Boron Nitride differ from Graphite?

-Can ceramics conduct electricity?
+Do ceramics conduct electricity?

 About the author